ParadiseSS13/Paradise/docs/references/glossary.md

 ## Baseturf
 An SS13 variable that saves the data of what is underneath if that that is removed.
-For example, under station floors there would be a space turf and under lavaland turfs there would be lava.
+For example, under station floors there would be a space turf and under Lavaland turfs there would be lava.

+## Buff
+A buff is a change to a gameplay mechanic that makes it more powerful or more useful.
+Generally the opposite of a [nerf](#nerf).

 ## Commit
 A record of files changed and how they were changed, they are each assigned a